How small are building blocks of complex networks: Introduction

-A promising direction in the studies of the structure and function of complex networks is to identify their building blocks, or motifs~\cite{MiSh02-motifs,Alon07-review,Alon06-book}, which are small subgraphs in a real network.
+A promising direction in the study of the structure and function of complex networks is to identify their building blocks, or motifs~\cite{MiSh02-motifs,Alon07-review,Alon06-book}, which are small subgraphs in a real network.
 A great deal of research---in particular, research on gene regulatory networks---shows that specific motifs perform specific functions, such as speeding up response times of regulatory networks~\cite{RoEl02,MaIt06}.
 However, motifs have also raised many questions~\cite{KnNe08,InSt06,CoHo06,KuBa06,MaBo05,SaKo05,VaDo04,ArRa04}, including continuing debates on whether and how motif statistical profiles are related to the {\em global\/} structure, function, and evolution of certain networks.
+Our recent work~\cite{MaKrFaVa06-phys} introduces $dK$-series, see Section~\ref{sec:dk-series}.

-Our recent work~\cite{MaKrFaVa06-phys} introduces $dK$-series, \ifdefined\journal see Fig.~1 in Supporting Information. \else see Section~\ref{sec:dk-series}. \fi The $dK$-series, with analogy to the Taylor or Fourier series, is the first systematic and complete basis for characterizing network structure.
-The $dK$-series is a generalization of known degree-based statistical characteristics of complex networks.
-The zero-th element of the $dK$-series, the $0K$-``distribution,'' is the average degree in a given network.
+The $dK$-series, with analogy to the Taylor or Fourier series, is a systematic and complete basis for characterizing network structure.
+The $dK$-series subsumes many known motif- and degree-based statistical characteristics of complex networks.
+While motifs are subgraphs whose nodes can have any degree in a given real network, the $dK$-series preserves the information about these degrees.
+For example, the zero-th element of the $dK$-series, the $0K$-``distribution,'' is the average degree in a given network.
 The first element, the $1K$-distribution, is the network's degree distribution, or the number of nodes---subgraphs of size $1$---of degree $k$.
 The second element, the $2K$-distribution, is the joint degree distribution, the number of subgraphs of size $2$---links---involving nodes of degrees $k_1$ and $k_2$.
-For $d=3$, the subgraphs are triangles and wedges, composed of nodes of degrees $k_1$, $k_2$, and $k_3$.
+The $2K$-distribution thus defines $2$-node degree correlations.
+For $d=3$, the subgraphs are triangles and wedges, composed of nodes of degrees $k_1$, $k_2$, and $k_3$, which defines clustering.
 Generalizing, the $dK$-distribution is the numbers of different subgraphs of size $d$ involving nodes of degrees $k_1, k_2, \ldots, k_d$.